How to disable BitLocker on Windows 11

 PowerShell disable BitLocker

-4. (Optional) Type the following command to BitLocker for all drives on Windows 11 and press Enter:
+4. (Optional) Type the following command to disable BitLocker for all drives on Windows 11 and press Enter:

 $BLV = Get-BitLockerVolume